School Board Policy 520 -

 III.
 Student Surveys in General

 A. Student surveys will be conducted anonymously and in an indiscernible fashion.
 No mechanism will be used for identifying the participating student in any way.
 No attempt will be made in any way to identify a student survey participant.
 No requirement that the student return the survey shall exist, and no record of the student returning a survey will be maintained.

 C. Surveys containing questions pertaining to the student's or the student's parent(s) or guardian(s) personal beliefs or practices in sex, family life, morality and religion will not be administered to any student unless the parent or guardian of the student is notified in writing that such survey is to be administered and the parent or guardian of the student gives written permission for the student to participate or has the opportunity to opt out of the survey.
 Any and all documents containing the written permission of a parent for a student to participate in a survey will be maintained by the school district in a file separate from the survey responses.

 D. Although the survey is conducted anonymously, potential exists for personally identifiable information to be provided in response thereto.
-To the extent that personally identifiable information of a student is contained in his or her responses to a survey, the school district will take appropriate steps to ensure the data is protected in accordance with Minn.
-Stat.
-Ch.
-13 (Minnesota Government Data Practices Act), 20 U.S.C. § 1232g (Family Educational Rights and Privacy Act) and 34 C.F.R.
-Part 99.
+To the extent that personally identifiable information of a student is contained in his or her responses to a survey, the school district will take appropriate steps to ensure the data is protected in accordance with Minnesota Statutes chapter 13 (Minnesota Government Data Practices Act), 20 United States Code section 1232g (Family Educational Rights and Privacy Act) and 34 Code of Federal Regulations Part 99.